annulen/sysdig-wiki/Sysdig-User-Guide.md

 ###Output Formatting

 Did you take some time to experiment with filtering and filter fields?
 Good, because now we’re going to learn how to use the same fields to customize what sysdig prints to the screen.
-Another really nice benefit of the type of system sysdig uses to encode fields, events and parameters is that they can all be used to customize the program output.
+Another really nice benefit of the type system sysdig uses to encode fields is that they can all be used to customize the program output.
 Output customization happens with the –p command line flag, and works somewhat similarly to the C printf syntax.
 Here’s an example:

 >$ sysdig -p"user:%user.name dir:%evt.arg.path" evt.type=chdir
-ubuntu) /root
+ubuntu /root
-ubuntu) /root/tmp
+ubuntu /root/tmp
-ubuntu) /root/Download
+ubuntu /root/Download

 This one-liner filters on the chdir system calls (the ones that get called every time a user does a cd), and prints the user name and the directory where the user is going.
 Essentially, it lets you follow a user as she moves in the file system.

 Some notes about the –p formatting syntax:
 * Fields must be prepended with a %
 * You can add arbitrary text in the string, exactly as you would do in the C printf.
 * By default, a line is printed only if **all** the fields specified by –p are present in the event.
-You can, however, prepend the string with a * to make it prints no matter what.
+You can, however, prepend the string with a * to make it print no matter what.
 In that case, the missing fields will be rendered as \<NA\>.

 For example,